 One Year Goals for the Number of Households to be Supported

 Homeless 0

-Non-Homeless 10
+Non-Homeless 16

 Special-Needs 0

-Total 10
+Total 16

-Table 5 - One Year Goals for Affordable Housing by Support Requirement
+Table 9 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

-Rental Assistance 0
+Rental Assistance 6

 The Production of New Units 0

 Rehab of Existing Units 10

 Acquisition of Existing Units 0

-Total 10
+Total 16

-Table 6 - One Year Goals for Affordable Housing by Support Type
+Table 10 - One Year Goals for Affordable Housing by Support Type

-For PY23, the City of Marietta plans to assist 10 households through rehabilitation of existing units for owner-occupied LMI families in the City of Marietta.
+For PY24, the City of Marietta plans to assist 10 households through rehabilitation of existing units for owner-occupied LMI families in the City of Marietta.
+An additional 6 households are anticipated to be served through Emergency Rental Assistance provided through a public services subrecipient.